OpenCTI-Platform/docs/docs/reference/streaming.md

 ## Presentation

-In order to provide a real time way to consume STIX CTI information, OpenCTI provides data events in a stream that can be consume to react on creation, update, deletion and merge.
+In order to provide a real time way to consume STIX CTI information, OpenCTI provides data events in a stream that can be consumed to react on creation, update, deletion and merge.
 This way of getting information out of OpenCTI is highly efficient and already use by some connectors.

 ## Technology